 Selected for the EU's Creative Europe NAT PMP 2024-25 Program

-PMP invites artists in residencies, workshops and exhibitions in six European countries.
+PMP supports artists with residencies, workshops and exhibitions in six European countries.
+Go to PMP's website.

 Miguel Ripoll in his studio